linkedin/css-blocks/README.md

 primary exceptions to this is that root states can be used in selectors as a scope for classes and other states within the block.
-So when you find yourself thinking that you absolutely need to use a descendant or child combinator then you should imagine that use case as a state for the the a block's `.root` class.
+So when you find yourself thinking that you absolutely need to use a descendant or child combinator then you should imagine that use case as a state for a block's `.root` class.

 It is important to think of States as part of the public API that describe how a block and the classes within it can vary.
 By keeping all the